952-841-2345

 Dorsal Root Ganglion (DRG) stimulation is an advanced, FDA-approved pain management therapy that uses mild electric pulses to stimulate the DRG.

 An implanted battery emits mild electric pulses which travel along specially placed leads to “stimulate” specific nerves.
-This stimulation interrupts pain signals before they reach the brain, providing relief.
+This stimulation interrupts pain signals before they reach the spinal cord, providing meaningful pain relief.

-DRG stimulation targets “hard-to-reach” nerves that cause peripheral nerve pain, such as pain in the feet, legs, and arms.
+DRG stimulation targets “hard-to-reach” nerves that cause peripheral nerve pain, such as pain in the feet, legs, ankles, knees, hips, and pelvis.

 Who is a candidate for DRG Stimulation?